 James Burnes has traveled from Mayan ball courts in Belize and the fossil filled deserts of Utah to the TEDxOU stage absorbing and sharing the knowledge of field expeditions and collecting.
 Passionate about community outreach, he maintains his own traveling fossil exhibition called the Paleo Porch Mini Mobile Museum which he takes to school classrooms, homeschools, libraries, universities, and even city parks in order to engage people who may not have the opportunity to visit a museum.
 By combining the history of science with the history of objects as well as personal experience in archaeology and paleontology, the exhibits reveal a dynamic relationship between the sciences and the humanities and have allowed him to live up to his museum’s tagline: “Have Bones Will Travel.”
 Museum updates, paleo news, and PhD progress can be followed at PaleoPorch.com.
-He also tweets about cartoons more than he should @Lifethrutime.
-Currently, James is the exhibits technician and docent manager for the History of Science Collections where he oversees the galleries and provides unique exhibit experience for the public and visiting researchers.
-His responsibilities include preparing displays and training exhibit docents to facilitate individual or group/class tours, beginning with the current Galileo's World exhibit (https://galileo.ou.edu).
-On the content and interpretive side of the exhibits, James served as co-curator for the exhibits at the Sam Noble Oklahoma Museum of Natural History and at the Fred Jones Jr. Museum of Art.
+He also tweets about cartoons more than he should @Egonatello.
+Currently, James is the Assistant Exhibition Coordinator for the University Libraries, overseeing the curation and technical aspects of exhibits across the main and satellite libraries.
+In his position, James works to provide a unique exhibit experience for the public and visiting researchers.

 Read more about Nathan's research at elecectricalgeneration.com.